Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 “No!
 I gave you my promise!
 What more would you have?”

 “I would have an absence of contention between us.
 Either you will serve me now in this matter, or you will not.
-That js all.
+That is all.
 Choose, and abide by your choice— and your word.”

 “Very well.
 Free me, and I will visit Heaven upon its mountain of ice, and report back to you of its weaknesses.”